armichaud/android_to_do_list_app/README.md

 ## Future Goals
 I'd like to demonstrate that I am also familiar with the legacy Adapter + ViewBindings pattern.
 I'd recreate to recreate the app in XML as a separate BuildVariant.

+See also the Issues tab for tactical improvements I'd like to implement given the time.